-Italian singer and record producer Andrea Bocelli has become world renowned for his elegant angelic voice, and now he is joined for the first time by his son, Matteo Bocelli, in their new single “Fall on Me.”
-Bocelli says that he and his son share a love for expressing themselves in music, and their new duet speaks to the bond of a parent with his child.
+This past fall, Matteo joined his father for the first time in recording the single “Fall on Me.”
+Bocelli says that he and his son share a love for expressing themselves in music, and their duet speaks to the bond of a parent with his child.